Our Code of Practice

 We will achieve this by providing industry related emergency prevention and response training.
-Our primary focus is to assist the Tasmanian Community in achieving effective;
+Our primary focus is to build workplace capacity and assist the Tasmanian Community in achieving effective;

 We aim to reduce loss of life, minimise injury, property/plant and to minimise the impact of emergency incidents that do occur.

 TasFire Training reserves the right to determine all training and assessment fees.
 Clients in most cases pay the agreed fee on conclusion of the training in which they are enrolled, if fees are payable prior to training commencing the client will receive written advice in regard the fees payable and the application of refunds.
 Clients may choose to pay for the contracted service in advance; fees received prior to the supply of services will be subject to the refund policy below.
 A tax invoice will be issued for all fees payable and will include payment options such as credit card.

 Training clients will receive a full course refund if TasFire Training cancels any course that the client attempts to attend and has prepaid.
 Failure to cancel a course booking one week prior to the commencement of a course will result in the full fee being charged.
 If TasFire training fails to provide all of the agreed services, a fee reduction will apply by agreement as a minimum, unless a full refund is deemed appropriate by both parties.